DoctorDalek1963/nixos-config/home-manager/dyson/tasks.md

 1. Install lean4, weylus, and Zotero in maths module
-2. Use Catppuccin theme for bat, btop, and delta
-3. Setup online accounts with GNOME
-4. Set scrolling direction for different machines (invert touchpad scrolling?)
+2. Set scrolling direction for different machines (invert touchpad scrolling?)
-5. GNOME profile pictures
-6. xremap dd@ and ddd@ expansions
+3. xremap dd@ and ddd@ expansions
-7. Install MangoHUD
+4. Install MangoHUD with hotkey to toggle
-8. Use NightThemeSwitcher's command functionality to symlink the correct GTK4 themes when switching themes
+5. Use NightThemeSwitcher's command functionality to symlink the correct GTK4 themes when switching themes